Uniformly gamma-radonifying families of operators and and the stochastic Weiss conjecture: Abstract

 \section{Abstract}

 We introduce the notion of uniform $\gamma$--radonification of a family of operators, which unifies the notions of $R$--boundedness of a family of operators and $\ga$--radonification of an individual operator.
-We study the the properties of uniformly $\gamma$--radonifying families of operators in detail and apply our results to the stochastic abstract Cauchy problem
+We study the properties of uniformly $\gamma$--radonifying families of operators in detail and apply our results to the stochastic abstract Cauchy problem

 Here, $A$ is the generator of a strongly continuous semigroup of operators on a Banach space $E$, $B$ is a bounded linear operator from a separable Hilbert space $H$ into $E$, and $W_H$ is an $H$--cylindrical Brownian motion.
-For diagonal operators $A$ and bounded operators $B$ which are `not too far' from being simultaneously diagonal with $A$ we prove that an invariant measure exists if and only if the family
+When $A$ and $B$ are simultaneously diagonalisable, we prove that an invariant measure exists if and only if the family

-is uniformly $\ga$--radonifying.
-This result can be viewed as a partial solution of a stochastic version of the famous Weiss conjecture in linear systems theory.
+is uniformly $\ga$--radonifying for some/all $0< \vartheta<\pihalbe$, where $S_\vartheta$ is the open sector of angle $\vartheta$ in the complex plane.
+This result can be viewed as a partial solution of a stochastic version of the Weiss conjecture in linear systems theory.